A Tribute to Bing Crosby

 Bing's singing is still unequaled in pop music for its smooth clarity and clean diction.

 Let's not only remember him as just "The Voice of Christmas."
+Even though he was the singer most responsible for popularizing old Christmas carols, like "Silent Night" and "Adeste Fidelis."

 Listen to the Rudy Vallee unemotional version of the song,